mmmarinho/ROS2_Tutorial/docs/source/preamble/python/python_asyncio.rst

               └── _unlikely_to_return.py
               └── async_await_example.py

-Differently from synchronous programming, using :code:`async` needs us to reflect on several tasks being executed at the same time.
+Differently from synchronous programming, using :code:`async` needs us to reflect on several tasks being executed at the same time (-ish).
 The main use case is for programs with multiple tasks that can run concurrently and, at some point, we need the result of those tasks to either end the program or further continue with other tasks.

-This type of interaction is suitable when either we need the results from all tasks before proceeding or when the order of results matters.
+The :code:`await` strategy we're seeing now is suitable when either we need the results from all tasks before proceeding or when the order of results matters.

 To illustrate this, let's make a file called :file:`async_await_example.py` in :file:`minimalist_async` with the following contents.